upavadi/TngApi/README.md

 ## Introduction
 This plugin has two main features:
- - To provide a simpler integration of the TNG site within wordpress.
+ - To provide a simple access to the TNG database from within Wordpress.
  - To provide a convenient collection of shortcode and functions for integrating TNG data into your site.

-This plugin is not:
+This plugin does not:
+ - Provide any registration process
+ - Display TNG pages within Wordpress
- - A replacement for any registration process (you'll still need a plugin for that)
+ - You'll still need other plugins for that.
- - Complete

 ## Performace
 To get better query performance add an indexes to to following fields: